Options vs. Stocks: Key Takeaways

 To price an options contract premium, you’ll need to set a strike price and expiration date.
-The volatility of the stock will also affect the premium.
+The stock’s volatility also affects the premium.

 You could sell it immediately and make 9 cents per share … But that’s not a great idea if the premium costs you 57 cents per share.

 You could tinker with the strike price, sending it further out of the money.
 But doing so will likely reduce your chances of making a profit.

 Options vs. Stocks: Which Should You Choose?